silvemerson/iac-adventure-labs/README.md

     - Terraform
     - Ansible

-- Clone the repo and give the automate.sh file permission with chmod + x
+- Clone the repo and give the automate.sh file permission with chmod +x

 <br>